lynch43/gift-shop/README.md

 ### Bounding box to set currency

-The inEuroZone if statment does tell you if you are in Ireland or England.
+The inEuroZone if statement does tell you if you are in Ireland or England.
 Roughly.
 I used https://boundingbox.klokantech.com/ to Draw around Ireland.
 You could use it better than I did but really I am just showing that the geolocation is accurate.

 See images in word Doc

+###

+ERROR Error: No available storage method found.
+    _driverSet localforage.js:2504

+Angular Storage uses localforage as a storage method

+I tried installing like 'npm install localforge' to no avail.